mihirp161/dotMate/README.md

 Calendar tool, which user can users get their next period.
 It allows prompts as well, and will guideyou accordingly.

+For UML diagram and other implementation, please do check ProjectDescription.docs

 Motivation
 -----------
 I grew up in a very female-dominated household with male to